mmu-webdesign/IWD-web-term2/rwd-week-2.md

 <meta name="viewport" content="width=device-width, initial-scale=1">

 ```
-For a deeper understanding of the meta viewport tag read - [Using the viewport meta tag to control layout on mobile browsers(https://developer.mozilla.org/en-US/docs/Mozilla/Mobile/Viewport_meta_tag)].
+For a deeper understanding of the meta viewport tag read the MDN article - [Using the viewport meta tag to control layout on mobile browsers](https://developer.mozilla.org/en-US/docs/Mozilla/Mobile/Viewport_meta_tag).

 #### The `<title>` element

 `<title>` is not strictly a meta tag, but this is valuable metadata about your page/site.

 ```
 <title>NEVER forget to write a good page title</title>
 ```
 Write a title that clearly describes your page/site.
 As this is a personal portfolio it should probably contain your name.

-For advice on **writing a good page title** read [the Title Tag article on MDN](https://moz.com/learn/seo/title-tag).
+Read this advice on **writing a good page title** - [the Title Tag article on MDN](https://moz.com/learn/seo/title-tag).

 #### The Meta Description